jdcloudcom/en/API/RDS/Binlog/describeBinlogs.md

 ## Description
-Obtain the binlog detailed information in MySQL instance<br>- only support MySQL
+Obtain the binlog detailed information in MySQL instance<br>- Only support MySQL, Percona and MariaDB

 ## Request Method
 GET